-Deciding to relocate to a new city is not something that should be taken lightly, or without conducting the necessary research.
-Life in Nashville has both its advantages and disadvantages so it’s important to carefully weigh these up in order to make an informed choice.
-Here is our breakdown of the main pros and cons of life in the 'Music City'.
+Deciding to relocate to a new city should not be taken lightly, or without conducting the necessary research.
+Life in the 'Music City' has both its advantages and disadvantages, so it’s important to weigh these up to make an informed choice carefully.

 Accommodation in Nashville

 When it comes to housing styles, newcomers will be spoilt for choice.
 Whether they have their heart set on a classic Victorian-style cottage or a modern minimalist home, there is a vast array of options in Nashville.
-What’s more, most new arrivals will find that in terms of either renting property or buying a home, Nashville offers exceptional value for money.
+Moreover, most new arrivals will find that in terms of renting property or buying a home, Nashville offers exceptional value for money.

 Working in Nashville

-Nashville’s economy is growing at a steady pace, job opportunities are plentiful and unemployment in the city is low.
-People with skills and experience in the health sector, technology, the music industry and tourism will find lots of exciting job prospects here.
-Nashville is also a great place for entrepreneurs looking to launch their own start-ups.
-Each year, thousands of young professionals who see scope for career progression in the city end up making the move.
+Nashville’s economy is growing steadily, job opportunities are plentiful, and unemployment in the city is low.
+People with skills and experience in the health sector, technology, the music industry and tourism will find many exciting job prospects here.
+Nashville is also great for entrepreneurs looking to launch their own start-ups.
+Thousands of young professionals who see scope for career progression in the city make the move each year.

-On average wages are only growing by 3 percent a year in Nashville, which means although jobs are available and scope for career progression is great, earning potential may not be as high in comparison to other cities with more competitive job markets such as New York, Chicago and Los Angeles.
+Although jobs are available and the scope for career progression is great, average wage growth in Nashville remains under 7 percent annually.
+Nashville's earning potential may not be as high as that of other cities with more competitive job markets, such as New York, Chicago, and Los Angeles.

 Healthcare in Nashville